AMY WOOD, MA. ED

-Charles Terranova currently serves as the Curriculum Coordinator at Cambridge Montessori School.
+Charles Terranova served at the Director of Cambridge Montessori Institute from 2019-2021.
 He has been active nationally and internationally as a classroom teacher, teacher educator, administrator, and speaker.
 Charles has worked in both independent and public Montessori schools, and has consulted with a number of Boards of Trustees, Heads of Schools and teachers.
 He presents regularly at local and national Montessori conferences.
 Charles leads monthly curriculum development workshops at schools and Montessori teacher education programs across the nation.
 Charles holds an AMI Early Childhood diploma and AMS Elementary I and Elementary II Credentials.
 Charles is the founder of The Montessori Community School (now Inly School) and has headed three other Montessori schools in New England.
 For the past 25 years, Charles has served as a field consultant, supervising teacher, and course instructor at Seacoast Center Montessori Teacher Education Program.
 He also founded the Montessori Schools of Massachusetts (MSM) and has served on the AISNE board, the MACTE Board and the Principals’ Center at the Harvard Graduate School of Education.

 Michelle is a nationally recognized expert in Montessori education for infants and toddlers.
 She is a lecturer in the infant and toddler education program at Cambridge Montessori Institute in Cambridge, MA. and a field consultant for Montessori Education Center of the Rockies.
 Michelle is also part of the site inspection and evaluation team for Montessori Accreditation Council for Teacher Education (an autonomous accrediting association for teacher education).
 Michelle holds a Bachelor of Science degree in Elementary Education and an AMS Infant and Toddler credential from North Harris Montgomery College.
 She has been a classroom Montessori teacher, teacher educator, administrator, and speaker.
 Co-Founder of Montessori Mentors, and the Infant and Toddler Program Coordinator for The Institute of Montessori Education, Michelle has spent over twenty years teaching infants, toddlers and the adults who work with them.